 This paper studies the effect of disclosing conflicts of interest on strategic communication when the sender has lying costs.
-I present a simple economic mechanism under which such disclosure often leads to more informative, but at the same time also to more biased messages.
-This benefits rational receivers but exerts a negative externality from them on naive or delegating receivers; disclosure is thus not a Pareto-improvement among receivers.
+I present a simple economic mechanism under which such disclosure often leads to more informative and, at the same time, also to more biased messages.
+This benefits rational receivers but exerts a negative externality from them on naive or delegating receivers.
+Disclosure is thus not a Pareto-improvement among receivers.
 I identify general conditions of the information structure under which this effect manifests and show that whenever it does, full disclosure is socially inefficient.
-These results hold independently of the degree of receivers’ risk-aversion and for an arbitrary precision of the disclosure statement.
+These results hold independently of the degree of the receivers’ risk-aversion and for an arbitrary precision of the disclosure statement.